qualitydixon/react-logo-quiz/README.md

 - ~~Add share to twitter button.~~
 - Add tooltip to each logo card that gives a description of the technology.
 - ~~Reset game state on Modal Close.~~
+- Allow users to replace dropped logo with different one.

 ### Dependencies